-- 1. On the content host, install the katello-host-tools-tracer RPM package: - # yum install katello-host-tools-tracer - 2.
-Enter the following command: - # katello-tracer-upload - 3.
-In the Satellite web UI, navigate to Hosts > All Hosts, then click the required host name. - 4.
+1. On the content host, install the katello-host-tools-tracer RPM package:

+yum install katello-host-tools-tracer

+2. Enter the following command:

+- 3. In the Satellite web UI, navigate to Hosts > All hosts then click the required host name. - 4.
 Click the Traces tab to view Traces.
 If it is not installed, an Enable Traces button initiates a remote execution job that installs the package.

 3.7.
-INSTALLING AND CONFIGURING PUPPET AGENT DURING HOST REGISTRATION
+INSTALLING AND CONFIGURING PUPPET AGENT ON A HOST MANUALLY